 It’s true.
 There are two shops in the Eden Project.
-One smaller at the Biome entrance and the bigger one at the Visitor Centre.
+One smaller one at the Biome entrance and the bigger one at the Visitor Centre.
 Do both!
-The smaller one has more products that will be related to Rainforest and the Mediterranean biomes.
+The smaller one has more products that will be related to Rainforests and the Mediterranean biomes.
 And wicked clothes.

 1- Look for everything made with Baobab.
 I just got the Baobab & Lemon lip balm and I regret not bringing more products made of this ingredient.

 2- The Tropical Rainforest Biome is inspiring.
 Thinking about it, the Eden Project put available a range of seasonal espresso coffee.
 And guess what: Brazil has been featured, of course.